sneshyba/pypchem/README.md

 Configuring jupyterhub and jupyter notebook on a Manjaro vm.
 This follows https://jupyterhub.readthedocs.io/en/stable/quickstart.html.

 Then, jupyter and nbgrader installation.
-But we need a compatible set of versions.
-Here's one
+We need a compatible set of versions, and it would be best if the versions were all the same (instructor and students), but there seems to be considerable flexibility here.
+For example, this actually works:

+	The instructor:
 	python version 3.10.2
 	nbgrader version 0.6.2
 	jupyter notebook version 6.0.0
-	jupyter client version 5.3.1
+	jupyter_client version 6.1.12
 	jupyter traitlets version 4.3.3

+	Student1:
+	python version 3.10.2
+	nbgrader version 0.6.2
+	jupyter notebook version 6.4.10
+	jupyter_client version 6.1.12
+	jupyter traitlets version 4.3.3

+	student2:
+	python version 3.10.2
+	nbgrader version 0.6.2
+	jupyter notebook version 6.4.10
+	jupyter_client version 5.3.1
+	jupyter traitlets version 4.3.3

 How do we implement this?
+Some of these are redundant

 	python -m pip install jupyterhub
 	python -m pip install notebook
 	python -m pip install jupyterlab
-	python -m pip install jupyter --version==6.4.4
+	python -m pip install jupyter
-	python -m pip install jupyter-client==5.3.1
+	python -m pip install jupyter --version==6.0.0 # This changes the version of jupyter python -m pip install jupyter-client==5.3.1 # This changes the jupyter_client version jupyter nbextension install --system --py nbgrader
 	jupyter nbextension install --system --py nbgrader --version==0.6.2 jupyter nbextension enable nbgrader --py
+	sudo jupyter serverextension enable --sys-prefix --py nbgrader sudo jupyter serverextension enable --system --py nbgrader

-Here are ways to query the versions:
+Regardless, it's useful to know the various ways to query the versions:

 	python --version
 	jupyter --version